kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-It's quite similar to the previous `loadStickers` method.
+This is quite similar to the previous `loadStickers` method.
 Here's a breakdown:

-1. It takes a chocoholic mode with a default value
+1. This takes a chocoholic mode with a default value.
 2. Filtering on a dictionary takes a tuple of the key and value.
-For filtering we can ignore the value, ergo the `_`.
+For filtering we can ignore the value; ergo, the presence of  "`_`".
-3. The filtering now takes place on the group name rather than a substring of the sticker name.
+3. The filtering now takes place on the group name, rather than on a substring of the sticker name.
 4. There is an additional mapping step to turn the array of names from the dictionary into an array of stickers.
-5. Each dictionary entry is converted to a `StickerGroup` struct.
+5. You then convert each dictionary entry to a `StickerGroup` struct.
-6. Finally, the array of sticker groups is sorted by name, since dictionaries don't have a guaranteed ordering.
+6. Finally, you sory the array of sticker groups by name, since dictionaries don't have a guaranteed ordering.

-Call your new method, and do some other setup, from `viewDidLoad()`:
+Modify `viewDidLoad()` as shown below to call your new method and set up a few things:

 ```swift
 override func viewDidLoad() {